Online adult education certificate for instructors of adult learners

 - Gain knowledge and skills specifically applicable to your teaching environment and learners.

-If you are a Colorado resident and plan to be employed as an adult basic educator in the state of Colorado
+Alternative option for Colorado residents only who plan to be employed as an adult basic educator in the state of Colorado

 CSU's School of Education is pleased to partner with the Colorado Department of Education (CDE) to offer every course you need to fulfill the Adult Basic Education Authorization (ABEA) educational requirement.
 The ABEA represents foundational knowledge in adult education and is issued by Educator Licensing at the CDE.
 By gaining your Adult Basic Education Authorization, you successfully demonstrate your knowledge and competence in the field of adult basic education and family literacy.
 Review the curriculum to see how to fulfill requirements.